Rob is an avid traveller and self-professed 'man of the world'. He is passionate about his home city, Manchester, & travelling the world.

 Road Trip Through the Scottish Highlands

 First things first: The Scottish Highlands is an incredible place.
 Other-worldly, breath-taking, unbelievable...you name it.
-I'm fortunate enough to have been on several 'trips of a lifetime', and my Scottish Highlands trip was right up there with the very best of them.
-17 nights spent driving around in a campervan with a feeling of absolute freedom.
+I'm fortunate enough to have been on several 'trips of a lifetime' and my Scottish Highlands trip was right up there with the very best of them.
+For 17 nights, I drove around in a campervan with a feeling of absolute freedom.
 You really can't beat it.

 My trip around the Scottish Highlands took in much of the iconic NC500 route and also included a few days spent on the Isle of Skye, which can be accessed via a road bridge.